bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

 1. cd **part6-install-nexus**
 1. Copy the "requirements" file down for your virtual environment
 1. Open up a terminal
-1. Activate your virtual environment
+1. Activate your virtual environment (after you open any new terminal).
+   This is very important and could lead to a corruption of your system if you don't.
 1. Install the required AWS software needed to interact with AWS:

     ```pip install -r requirements```